-The second analysis builds off the first analysis while the third indicates when the at-capacity demand indicated in the first two analyses is most likely to occur.
-The second and third analyses were based on comparisons to Cape Hatteras Lighthouse due to its proximity, historical similarity, and its management as an NPS facility.
+For the identification of peak visitation and expected demand for non-climbers, Cape Hatteras Lighthouse was used as a comparison, due to its proximity, historical similarity, and its management as an NPS facility.
 Cape Hatteras Lighthouse, however, does have important differences, including: a larger climber capacity, a location much further south of major populations in the north such as Kill Devil Hills, and national fame for being the tallest lighthouse in the U.S. and for having been relocated.
-Base assumptions for the analyses, including differences between the two lighthouses, are included in Table 2.
-It should be noted that Cape Hatteras Lighthouse has four times the capacity for climbers per day as Bodie Island Lighthouse but only twice the number of parking spaces; it is unknown whether the current capacity at Cape Hatteras Lighthouse is sufficient for the demand.
+A summary of the characteristics and assumptions used for the analysis including peak visitation times and expected demand for non-climbers, are included in Table 2.
+It should be noted that Cape Hatteras Lighthouse has four times the capacity for climbers per day as Bodie Island Lighthouse but only twice the number of parking spaces; there are no data available to determine whether the current capacity at Cape Hatteras Lighthouse is sufficient for the demand.

-Table 2 Assumptions for Parking Demand Assessment for Bodie Island Lighthouse and Cape Hatteras Lighthouse Sources: NPS communication (5/17/2010); Cape Hatteras Lighthouse peak month and day determined from daily climber data for 2009; Bodie Island Lighthouse peak month determined from NPS Public Use Statistics data
+Table 2 Characteristics and Assumptions for Bodie Island Lighthouse and Cape Hatteras Lighthouse Sources: NPS communication (5/17/2010); Cape Hatteras Lighthouse peak month and day determined from daily climber data for 2009; Bodie Island Lighthouse peak month determined from NPS Public Use Statistics data

-Characteristic Bodie Island Lighthouse Cape Hatteras Lighthouse Parking capacity 53 109 Parking utilization No data available; anecdotally Cape Hatteras NS staff report full on holiday weekends during summer No data available Number of motorcoaches 5 to 6 per day (spring and fall) Very few during summer 5 to 10 per day (spring and fall) Less during summer Daily capacity / limit on climbers 394 (23 people every 30 minutes) 1380 (spring and fall) 1560 (summer) (30 people every 10 minutes) Hours of operation Assumed to be same as CAHA but may be open a couple months longer Third Friday in April to Columbus Day in October 9:00 am to 4:40 pm (spring and fall) 9:00 am to 5:40 pm (Memorial Day to Labor Day) Length of stay 30 minutes but expect to increase to 1 to 2 hours I to 2 hours Peak months June, July, August June, July, August Peak days Wednesdays (bell shaped curve with Sat/Sun lowest) Wednesdays (bell shaped curve with Sat/Sun lowest) Peak times 10:00 am to 12:00 pm (may extend once open to match CAHA 11am-2pm) II:00 am to 2:00 pm
+Characteristic Bodie Island Lighthouse Cape Hatteras Lighthouse Parking capacity 53 109 Parking utilization No data available; anecdotally Cape Hatteras NS staff report full on holiday weekends during summer No data available Number of motorcoaches 5 to 6 per day (spring and fall) 5 to 10 per day (spring and fall) Number of motorcoaches Very few during summer Less during summer Assumed to be same as Cape Hatteras Third Friday in April to Columbus Day in October Hours of operation Lighthouse but may be open a couple 9:00 am to 4:40 pm (spring and fall) months longer 9:00 am to 5:40 pm (Memorial Day to Labor Day) 394 1380 (spring and fall) Daily capacity / limit on 1560 (summer) climbers (assuming 23 people every 30 minutes over 8.5 hours) (assuming 30 people every 10 minutes over 7.5 and 8.5 hours during spring/fall and summer, respectively) Number of non-climbers Assumed to be same as for Cape Hatteras Lighthouse Half of total visitation (or an equivalent number of non-climbers as climbers) Length of stay 30 minutes but expect to increase to 1 to 2 hours 1 to 2 hours Peak months June, July, August June, July, August Peak days Wednesdays (bell shaped curve with Sat/Sun lowest) Wednesdays (bell shaped curve with Sat/Sun lowest) Peak times 10:00 am to 12:00 pm (may change once open to mirror Cape Hatteras Lighthouse 11am-2pm) 11:00 am to 2:00 pm